 Our theme for National Eating Disorders Awareness Week is “It’s Time to Talk About It.”

 So, join us in talking about Eating Disorders.

 We'll talk about the signs and symptoms of eating disorders, how to start a conversation with someone you think might have an eating disorder and how to seek treatment.View full transcript of video

-The video begins inside one of the meeting rooms within Penn State Children’s Hospital’s Eating Disorders clinic.
+The video begins inside one of the meeting rooms within Penn State Health Children’s Hospital’s Eating Disorders clinic.
 Two individuals are standing in front of a wall that has a hand crafted 3-D art mural showing collaboration.
 The two individuals are looking at the camera.
-Standing from left to right is Scott Gilbert and Division Chief of Adolescent Medicine and Eating Disorders at Penn State Children’s Hospital
+Standing from left to right is Scott Gilbert and Division Chief of Adolescent Medicine and Eating Disorders at Penn State Health Children’s Hospital

 Scott Gilbert – From Penn State health, Milton S. Hershey Medical Center, this is Ask Us Anything About Eating Disorders.
 I’m Scott Gilbert.
 This is National Eating Disorders Awareness Week, and the theme this year is It’s Time to Talk About It.
 Here to talk about this important issue with us is Dr. Rollyn Ornstein.
-She is Division Chief of Adolescent Medicine and Eating Disorders at Penn State Children’s Hospital.
+She is Division Chief of Adolescent Medicine and Eating Disorders at Penn State Health Children’s Hospital.
 Dr. Ornstein, thanks for your time today.

 Dr. Rollyn Ornstein – Thanks for having me.